echavess/Focal-mechanisms-Pressure-and-Tension-Axis/README.md

-# Focal-mechanisms-Pressure-and-Tension-Axis
+# Pressure and tension axis from earthquake focal mechanisms

 This python code generates the Pressure and Tension axis from focal mechanisms (Strike, Dip and Rake).

 USAGE:

 >> python plotPT

-inputfile: Space separated columns:
+input_file: Space separated columns:
 ...
 Strike Dip Rake
 ...